ALANVF/star/README.md

 - Pattern matching on classes, kinds, and other data structures allows for efficient and concise decision-making code
 - Block expressions allow for statements to be used within an expression
 - Structured loop constructs reduce off-by-one errors
+- Omission of null values prevents an entire category of errors, bugs, and headaches

 ### A word on syntax